 As part of our Patient Safety and Quality Monitoring (PSQM) program (see above), you must make sure your physician obtains prior approval for certain prescription drugs and supplies in order to use your prescription drug coverage.
 In providing prior approval, we may limit benefits to quantities prescribed in accordance with generally accepted standards of medical, dental, or psychiatric practice in the United States.
+Our prior approval process may include step therapy, which requires you to use a generic and/or preferred medication(s) before a non-preferred medication is covered.
 Prior approval must be renewed periodically.
 To obtain a list of these drugs and supplies and to obtain prior approval request forms, call the Retail Pharmacy Program at 800-624-5060, TTY: 800-624-5077.
 You can also obtain the list and forms through our website at www.fepblue.org.
 Please read Section 3 for more information about prior approval.